sameeresque/pyCOSETC/README.md

 ## Prerequisites

 * [`Chrome driver`](https://chromedriver.chromium.org/downloads)
-The version of Google Chrome can be found under Settings > About Chrome
+Ensure version match of your Google Chrome.
+It can be found under Settings > About Chrome
 * [`Chrome binary location`](https://i.stack.imgur.com/yDGzQ.png)

 ## Setup

-Edit the chromepaths.py file to point to the paths of both the chrome driver and chrome binary location.
+Edit the chromepaths.py file (located inside `etc` folder) to point to the paths of both the chrome driver and chrome binary location.